 As such, Warren Buffett’s advice to students who are just coming out of college, is to take the job that he/she would take if they were independently wealthy.
 There is power in passion.

-I would have to second Warren Buffet’s take on passion, because following this advice has been one of the best things I’ve ever done for my own personal success.
+I would have to second Warren Buffet’s take on passion, because following this advice has been one of the best things we’ve ever done for our success.